Al-dog/ExcerBookHCJ/README.md

 # ExcerBookHCJ
-All exercises I will do while learning HTML CSS &amp; JavaScript
+All exercises I will do while learning HTML CSS and JavaScript